Congratulations on being accepted to Illinois through an exchange program! We can't wait to welcome you to campus.

 An error message about a closed class indicates there is no space in the course.
 You will have to continue to monitor the registration system to see if space becomes available.
 We will discuss possible options for getting into closed courses during the mandatory orientation.

 All exchange students are automatically enrolled in the University of Illinois student health insurance.
 The fee for student health insurance will be charged to your student account.
 For more information, visit the Office of Student Health Insurance.
-You can also find detailed information on how to opt out.

 All exchange students receive a full tuition waiver and partial fee waivers, but some fees cannot be waived.
 You are required to pay those fees.
 Visit the Illinois Abroad and Global Exchange website for a list of mandatory fees.
 This will be explained in detail during the mandatory orientation.